pfalcon/ScratchABit/README.md

     python3 ScratchABit.py example.def

-Press F1 if in doubt what to do next (ScratchABit works similarly to other interactive dissamblers; some previous experience or background reading may be helpful).
 Press F9 to access menus (mouse works too in XTerm-compatible terminals).
+Press F1 to get help about key bindings (most actions are also accessible via menu).
+The workflow of the ScratchABit is similar to other interactive dissamblers; some previous experience or background reading may be helpful).

 Using Plugins
 -------------